Welcome to Hedgehog Class!

 Hedgehog class is a mixed Reception and Year 1 class.

-Our teacher is Mrs Haskins and Mrs Parker and Mrs Brown help us throughout the week as our wonderful teaching assistants!
+Our teacher is Mrs Haskins and Mrs Parker help us throughout the week as our wonderful teaching assistant!

 Our classroom is a 'mistake making, laughter sharing, independence building, brain stretching, mind opening' sort of place, where everyone is welcome!

 Our Reception children follow the Early Years Foundation Stage (EYFS) Curriculum, which includes the three prime areas: Communication and Language, Physical development and Personal, social and emotional development.
 It also includes four specific areas which are: Literacy, Mathematics, Understanding the world and Expressive arts and design.